hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They search for those who can, or try to dance,
 >
-> Set down their names, where'er they have a chance
+> Set down their names, wherever they have a chance
 >
 > Of bringing one their viands to partake,
 >